 What is planning permission?

-It can be quite a lengthy, complicated process but here are six things that you must-know.
+It can be quite a lengthy, complicated process so here are 6 things that you need to know about getting a planning permission in the UK:

 1. If you are unsure whether or not you need it, it is far better to be safe than sorry.